UNO-Babb/Lecture11/README.md

 - Project Planning

-First we need to install the SimPy libraries
+First we need to install the SimPy libraries.
+In your CodeSpace terminal, type:
-**This is only if you needed it on your home computer.**
 ```
 pip install simpy
 ```